 - Beware of requests for personal information.
-Cyber criminals are using phishing scams like a coronavirus-themed emails that seeks personal information like your login information.
+Cyber criminals are using phishing scams like coronavirus-themed emails that seeks personal information like your login information.
 Never respond to an email with your personal information.

 - Beware of links and check the email address.
 Emails asking to open a link or attachment to see that latest COVID-19 numbers should be treated with caution as it could be cyber criminals trying to load malicious software onto your device.
 Take a look at the email address – does it look suspicious in any way?
 If there is a link, hover over the link with your mouse to see the URL the link is directed to.
-If you have any doubt at all, do not open the link or attachment and delete the email.
+If you have any doubts at all, do not open the link or attachment and delete the email.

 - Look for spelling or grammar errors.
 Spelling and grammar issues are often a sign of a phishing email.